Princess Wee Wee: Sideshow act

 Thompson became involved in show business at a young age.
 Her earliest appearances are recorded in 1907 when she was purportedly 18 years old.

 In January 1908, Thompson's father, James Thompson brokered a $15,000 deal with showman Robert M. Chambers for a nationwide tour.
 In March, Otto, John, and Charles Ringling persuaded James Thompson to break his contract with Chambers, and "Princess Wee" joined the employ of the Ringling Brothers and Barnum & Bailey Circus.
 Later, Chambers would sue Ringling for the broken contract.

 Harriet Thompson quickly headed to New York and began appearing at Madison Square Garden and at the Dreamland Circus Sideshow on Coney Island.
-There, she was advertised as an African-American "curiosity" and "doll lady" and as the "smallest living woman".
-After interviewing her for Cosmopolitan, Arthur Brisbane wrote that Thompson was so small, "a good-sized rat could carry her off".
 She was said to be afraid of children, but perfectly comfortable with the menagerie of the circus, pictured atop the exhibition's resident elephant.

 From 1908 to 1909, Thompson was showcased in an exhibition of the Congress of the World's Greatest Curiosities alongside "Jolly Trixie the Queen of Fatland" for an admission price of 10 cents.
 While at Coney Island, she sold carte-de-viste featuring a picture of herself dressed in an elegant evening gown and accompanied by her manager, showcasing her small stature.
-Princess Wee Wee was described as the "world's most diminutive colored woman in all of show business."
 By the time the Dreamland Amusement park burned down, Thompson had begun taking her sideshow act on the road.
 In 1910 she was a featured performer for Patterson Amusements as the bride of "Hop the Frog Boy" touring fair grounds around the United States.
-As a travelling attraction, she was alternatively billed as Princess Weenie Wee, Princess Pee Wee and “The Animated Chocoloate Éclair”.